How did we get to talking about a subject like this?

 For a while, I spent my days trawling through Facebook and the Composting Toilet groups.
 These were an education: Composting your bodily waste (lovely euphemism) generates a sort of religious fervour in some people.
 I imagine they wear sandals all the year round.
 There’s a lot of talk about living “off grid”.

-The most interesting thing to learn about composting toilets is that the “solids” don’t smell unless mixed with the “liquids” so it is important to separate the two.
+The most interesting thing to learn about composting toilets is that the “solids” don’t smell unless mixed with the “liquids”, so it is important to separate the two.
 Another interesting fact is that the “liquid” consists of 95% water – with only five percent of potassium, phosphorous and whatnot.
-In other words there’s absolutely no reason why that can’t be pumped overboard – even in a marina.
-Anyway, it’s sterile.
-The “solids” are what presents the problem.
+In other words, there’s absolutely no reason why that can’t be pumped overboard – even in a marina.
+However, if anybody objects (in the Caribbean they say it upsets the coral) then you can always keep a five litre bottle and pee straight into that and then take it ashore (disguised in a shopping bag to pour down the loo).

-Admittedly, it doesn’t sound very nice but, believe me, you’ll soon get used to the idea and be glad you don’t have to spend the rest of your life maintaining some pretty unpleasant plumbing and constantly searching for pump-out stations.
+¥ou’ll soon get used to it.
+Also, you’ll be very glad you don’t have to spend the rest of your life maintaining some pretty unpleasant plumbing and constantly searching for pump-out stations.

 That’s it.

-Here’s what you do: Deposit the “liquids” into the toilet first.
-This is most important – remember we don’t want them to get mixed up with the “solids” and all that entails…
+Here’s what you do: Deposit the “liquids” into the toilet first and pump out.
+This is most important – remember, we don’t want them to get mixed up with the “solids” and all that entails.
+If you really can’t pump out, then that is where your five-litre plastic bottle comes in.
+Just empty it once a day in the loo ashore.

-Now for the interesting part: Pump the toilet dry and line it with the plastic bag.
-Then spread a couple of sheets of newspaper in the bag.
+Now for the interesting part: Pump the toilet dry and line it with a double sheet of newspaper.

 Of course, if you are not going ashore, you might not want to carry this little cargo with you on a long voyage.
-Don’t worry: As soon as you are well offshore, simply open the bag and drop the contents over the side.
-Since everything was wrapped up in newspaper, you can even use the bag again!
+Don’t worry: As soon as you are well offshore, simply snip the neck of the bags one by one and drop the newspaper and its contents into the sea, where nature will take its course.

 Now can we talk about anchors?